tezc/sc/condition/README.md

 ### Overview

-- Condition wrapper.
+- Condition wrapper for Posix and Windows.
-- Provides passing data between signal and wait threads.
 - Normally, if no thread waits on a condition, signal is missed.
 This
   implementation differs as it will keep a result variable when 'signal' is
   called.
-Signal will mark the condition 'done', so when another thread calls
+Signal will mark the condition 'done'.
+When another thread calls
   wait(), it won't be blocked, it will return immediately with the user
   provided data.